Black-Milk/web_project_3/README.md

 **Suggestions for improvement**

-1. Use decimals for line-height
-2. Improve responsive layout for the interval `425px-768px`
-3. Remove stray font properties (if any)
+1. Add some fade-in fade-out link animations
-4. Travel to the destinations mentioned on the page 😉
+2. Travel to the destinations mentioned on the page 😉

 **BEM Structure**